 You’ll notice many things about the wine.
 How sweet is it?
 How acidic is it?
 If it is a red wine, do you notice the tannins?
 Is it a light, medium or full-bodied wine?
 How strong is the alcohol?
 How fruity is it and do you notice other characteristics?
 How silky or rough does the wine feel?
 Finally, does the wine feel "balanced" or does one element overpower the others?
 See more tips below on evaluating wine "taste."

 - Swallow a small amount if you wish to note any lingering "finish."
 But if you are tasting a number of wines - in a winery tasting room, for example - your host will usually provide a vessel for you to spit out the wine instead of swallowing.
 (This is not rude.)
 The bottom line is that a good wine should always give pleasure.
 It should smell good, taste even better, and be smooth and satisfying by itself or with whatever you’re eating.

 Wine tasting is harder to describe than it is to do.
 We suggest just tasting as many different wines as possible.
-Taste, experience, remember, and above all, enjoy!
+Enjoy the taste and above all, enjoy the experience!